davidegreenwald/WordPress-Armory/readme.md

 WordPress Armory splits local and production credentials into individual, separate config files, allowing `wp-config.php` to be version-controlled and safely deployed between sites.
 The credential files have been moved above the `public_html` website directory into the `config` folder, adding a layer of security and simplifying Git, deployment, and back-ups.
 Make sure `config-local.php` stays on your local machine and you're all set.

+The security benefits of moving the config file are hotly debated (though officially recommended by WordPress!) and you can read more about that on [Stack Overflow](https://wordpress.stackexchange.com/questions/58391/is-moving-wp-config-outside-the-web-root-really-beneficial).
+That said, the workflow benefits are obvious.

 Using this system for local development requires virtual hosts.
 You'll run into file path and root directory issues, if, say, you're running multiple sites in your /localhost folder with the free version of MAMP.
 Here's a [tutorial](https://www.rawkblog.com/2017/12/improve-mamp-for-wordpress-local-dev-with-3-upgrades/) on setting up virtual hosts with Apache and MAMP on macOS.

 Thanks to Reddit's [ssnepenthe](https://www.reddit.com/user/ssnepenthe) for the directory structure advice.